Skip to content

 Moments and highlights

-GET /api/feed/moments can return either a Moments rail or a Highlights rail.
+GET /api/feed/moments can return either Moments or Highlights.

 Foldergram prefers date-based moments when the library has enough EXIF-backed timestamps: